getsentry/sentry-docs/docs/learn/context.rst

 Context is considered to be request state, and thus should be cleared out at the beginning (or end) of each operation.
-SDKs like the JavaScript SDK usually won't need to worry about this as they are generally are not long lived.
+SDKs like the JavaScript SDK usually won't need to worry about this as they generally are not long lived.

 Tagging Events
 --------------